rb1005/eld/README.md

 - `-DLLVM_USE_SPLIT_DWARF=On`

-  It helps to save on disk space with debug builds.
+  This option helps save on disk space with debug builds

 - `-DLLVM_PARALLEL_LINK_JOBS`